-The Nomination Committee will sponsor an annual self-assessment of the Board's performance as well as the performance of each committee of the Board, the results of which will be discussed with the full Board and each committee.
+The Nominating/Corporate Governance Committee will sponsor an annual self-assessment of the Board's performance as well as the performance of each committee of the Board, the results of which will be discussed with the full Board and each committee.
 The assessment will include a review of any areas in which the Board or management believes the Board can make a better contribution to the Company.
-The Nomination Committee will also utilize the results of this self-evaluation process in assessing and determining
+The Nominating/Corporate Governance Committee will also utilize the results of this self-evaluation process in assessing and determining

 the characteristics and critical skills required of prospective candidates for election to the Board and making recommendations to the Board with respect to assignments of Board members to various committees.

 The Board is responsible for identifying potential candidates for, and selecting, the Company's Chief Executive Officer.
 In identifying potential candidates for and selecting the Company's Chief Executive Officer, the Board considers, among other things, a candidate's experience, understanding of the Company's business environment, leadership qualities, knowledge, skills, expertise, integrity, and reputation in the business community.